-Your character is defined by values.
-And your core values are the result of your behavior.
+Your character is defined by your core values in life.
+And these are the result of your behavior.
+That means your values are defined by your actions—not the other way around.
 Aristotle said it best:

 “Men acquire a particular quality by constantly acting in a particular way.”

 For example, when you always tell the truth, you become an honest person.
 It’s as simple as that.
 And yet, we collectively underestimate the importance of values.
 We think our values have everything to do with how we are perceived.
 But that’s not why values matter.

 Values have a great impact on our inner world.
 They define us.
 They form the foundation of our character.
 And since you have to live with yourself, your values should be one of the most important things in your life.